GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 = How to translate the content in my site using Gato GraphQL? =

-The [“Content Translation” Bundle](https://gatographql.com/bundles/content-translation) gives you all the tools needed to create a GraphQL query that extracts text properties from Gutenberg blocks, translates them to another language using the Google Translate API, and then stores the post's content back to the database.
+The [“WordPress Content Translation” Bundle](https://gatographql.com/bundles/content-translation) gives you all the tools needed to create a GraphQL query that extracts text properties from Gutenberg blocks, translates them to another language using the Google Translate API, and then stores the post's content back to the database.

 Check tutorial lesson [Translating block content in a post to a different language](https://gatographql.com/tutorial/translating-block-content-in-a-post-to-a-different-language/) for a thorough explanation on how to do this, and [Bulk translating block content in multiple posts to a different language](https://gatographql.com/tutorial/bulk-translating-block-content-in-multiple-posts-to-a-different-language/) on how to do it in bulk.